Are you looking for new ways to skyrocket your email list with content upgrades?

-While content upgrades are proven to grow your email list exponentially, the downside is that they require a lot of work to put together.
+While content upgrades are great at growing your email list exponentially, the downside is that they usually require a lot of work to put together.

 The Problem With Typical Content Upgrades

-However, each content upgrade requires a lot of work to put together.
-If you’re looking to create content upgrades for your ten most popular blog posts, you’ll need to create ten different downloadable resources and ten post-specific optin forms.
+Think about it: If you want to create content upgrades for your ten most popular blog posts, that means you’ll need to create ten different downloadable resources and ten post-specific optin forms.